Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Introduction

 \section{Introduction}

-Cosmological first‑order phase transitions (FOPTs) are compelling targets for gravitational‑wave (GW) astronomy.
+Cosmological first-order phase transitions (FOPTs) are compelling targets for gravitational-wave (GW) astronomy.
 As the Universe expands and cools, a hot plasma may undergo a phase transition driven by physics beyond the Standard Model, often associated with the dynamics of a scalar field and spontaneous symmetry breaking~\cite{Quiros:1999jp,Morrissey:2012db,Schwaller:2015tja,Athron:2023xlk}.
 FOPTs proceed via the nucleation of bubbles of the true vacuum that expand, collide, and stir the surrounding plasma.
-Because the relevant length scales can be macroscopic, the associated out‑of‑equilibrium dynamics can source a stochastic GW background potentially observable with current and planned detectors~\cite{Janssen:2014dka,LISA:2017pwj,Kawamura:2011zz,Kawamura:2020pcg,Harry:2006fi,Punturo:2010zz,Maggiore:2019uih,Reitze:2019iox,Somiya:2011np,KAGRA:2020cvd,Colpi:2024xhw}.
-The resulting GW signal carries information about the underlying particle‑physics scales and couplings, offering a unique window into sectors that may be otherwise inaccessible to terrestrial experiments.
+Because the relevant length scales can be macroscopic, the associated out-of-equilibrium dynamics can source a stochastic GW background potentially observable with current and planned detectors~\cite{Janssen:2014dka,LISA:2017pwj,Kawamura:2011zz,Kawamura:2020pcg,Harry:2006fi,Punturo:2010zz,Maggiore:2019uih,Reitze:2019iox,Somiya:2011np,KAGRA:2020cvd,Colpi:2024xhw}.
+The resulting GW signal carries information about the underlying particle-physics scales and couplings, offering a unique window into sectors that may be otherwise inaccessible to terrestrial experiments.